Analog Hearing Aids vs Digital Hearing Aids

 Disadvantages of Digital Hearing Aids

 Ultimately, the right hearing aids for you will depend on the type and severity of your hearing loss as well as your personal preferences and budget.
 The most important thing is that you consult a hearing aid specialist who can advise you on the best solution for your case.

-If you need hearing aids in Perth, get in touch with Hearing And Audiology by calling08 (08) 9388 8003 or enquiring online.
-We are hearing aid specialists with more than 30 years of experience and two audiological clinics in Perth – Duncraig and Subiaco, and one in Geraldton.
+If you need hearing aids in Perth, get in touch with Hearing And Audiology by calling (08) 9388 8003 or enquiring online.
+We are hearing aid specialists with more than 30 years of experience and three audiological clinics in Perth – Duncraig, Manning and Subiaco, and one in Geraldton.